John Morrison

 Research

-My research is primarily in the philosophy of mind (esp. cognitive neuroscience) and the history of modern philosophy (esp. the seventeenth century).
+My research is primarily in the philosophy of mind (esp. cognitive neuroscience and AI) and the history of modern philosophy (esp. the seventeenth century).

 I am currently working on two projects.
-The first is an attempt to understand the brain from an abstract perspective.
+The first is an attempt to understand neural systems, biological and artificial, from an abstract perspective.
 Physics and economics provide helpful models of what I'm aiming for.
-When trying to understand a thermodynamic system, it’s often better to abstract away from the activities of individual molecules, and instead focus on more global features, such as pressure and temperature.
-When trying to understand an economic system, it’s often better to abstract away from the activities of individual consumers, and instead focus on more global features, such as inflation and gross domestic product.
-Likewise, when trying to understand brains, it’s often useful to abstract away from activities of individual neurons, and instead focus on more global features, such as representation and algorithm.
-This is particularly true when trying to understand how our brains enable us to successfully interact with our environment.
+When trying to understand a thermodynamic system, it's often better to abstract away from the activities of individual molecules, and instead focus on more global features, such as pressure and temperature.
+When trying to understand an economic system, it's often better to abstract away from the activities of individual consumers, and instead focus on more global features, such as inflation and gross domestic product.
+Likewise, when trying to understand neural systems, it's often useful to abstract away from the activities of individual neurons, and instead use the central concepts of cognitive science, such as representations and algorithms.
 Unfortunately, whereas we have precise and uniform definitions of pressure, temperature, inflation, and gross domestic product, there are no widely accepted definitions of representation and algorithm in terms of neural activity.
-The overall goal of this project is to develop a useful and precise framework for attributing representations and algorithms to the brain.
+The overall goal of this project is a framework precise enough to settle when these concepts genuinely apply to a neural system.

 This project builds on past research on conscious perception.
 In one line of research, I argued that our conscious perceptions involve probabilities.
 I called this view Perceptual Confidence.
 I have expanded my focus to include unconscious neural representations and the algorithms that rely on them.
 In another line of research, I argued that our conscious perceptions of color properties, such as redness, depend on our representations of the differences and similarities between objects, thereby reversing the traditional order of explanation.
 I called this view Perceptual Structuralism.
 I am now expanding my focus to include unconscious neural representations of other properties, such as orientation.